juliohm1978/python-juliohmtools/docs/k8scontroller/README.md

 ## Examples

-The `test` directory provides a couple of files you can use for a quick test:
+The `test/k8scontroller` directory provides a couple of files you can use for a quick test:

 * `guitarscrd.yaml`
 * `guitars.yaml`